-This help page offers specific instructions on how to use the Dealio Toolbar
+This help page offers specific instructions on how to use the Dealio Extension

 Q

-How do I compare prices with the Dealio Toolbar?
+How do I compare prices with the Dealio Extension?

 A